 Kaal Bhairav Temple is counted among one of the most religious temples of Madhya Pradesh.
 It is located in the town of Adegaon and is a fierce manifestation of Lord Shiva linked with annihilation.
 Temples that are related to Bhairava are present within or near most Jyotirlinga temples.
+Out of the 12 Jyotirlingas in India, there are 5 Jyotirlingas in Maharashtra State.
 There are also the sacred twelve shrines dedicated to Lord Shiva which can be found all across India.
 Additionally, Lord Shiva is counted among the important deity of the Hindu religion and his name is referred in many forms in the ancient Hindu mythology too.

 - Kaal Bhairav Temple History

 - Significance of Kaal Bhairav Temple

 - Kaal Bhairav Temple Food Timings